 3. Movies / Music

-Our kids LOVE singing and I usually spend some time making up a few playlists that can keep us going for a couple of hours.
+Our kids LOVE singing, and I usually spend some time putting together a few playlists to keep us going for a couple of hours.
 We also usually download a few of their favourite movies before we leave, just because I hate using up all my data on streaming.

 4. Activity Books

 Of every kind.
-Each child gets their own baggie with colouring-in pens and these are whipped out when Mom needs a little peace and quiet :)
+Each child gets their own baggie with colouring-in pens, and these are whipped out when Mom needs a little peace. :)

-I hope these tips help you enjoy your road trip, if you have any other tips please add them in the comment section!
-I would love a some fresh ideas.
+I hope these tips help you enjoy your road trip.
+If you have any other tips, please add them in the comment section!
+I would love some fresh ideas.

 What do you think?